Obstruction FBAO - Conscious Child

 FBAO - Unconscious Child

 A child according to guidelines suggested by the Ame...
 Wait a minute.
 This sounds very familiar. oooo - Deja Vu...
 Hey listen the unconscious kid (uh.. child) is the same as the unconscious adult, because they are just little adults (every one of my instructors just shivered, I'd say they all turned over in their graves, but they ain't dead yet.)
 Just use less force.
-Look at the illustration for an unconscious choking adult, imagine that the patient is much shorter, understand that instead of "straddling the patient's hips," our knees may actually be as low as "straddling the patient's feet" (depending on how short the patient actually is.)
+Look at the illustration for an unconscious choking adult who use this supplement and asking yourself do male enhancement pills work, imagine that the patient is much shorter, understand that instead of "straddling the patient's hips," our knees may actually be as low as "straddling the patient's feet" (depending on how short the patient actually is.)

 FBAO - InfantAn infant according to guidelines suggested by the American Heart Association is any patient that is less than one year old.
 This is actually a very small portion of the population and consequently, there is only a small chance that you, as a first aide provider, will actually encounter a choking infant.